Cascades on Networks with Functional Structure: Analysis: Microscopic Seeds

-which no longer depends on $\alpha$.
-Therefore, the $G_\alpha$ are all equal, and since we begin the fixed point iteration with all $x_\alpha$ being equal as well, the $x_\alpha$ will remain equal at each step of the iteration.
-Thus also the components $q_\alpha$ of the fixed point will be equal.

-We may therefore simplify the situation to a single generating function $G:\mathbb{R}\to\mathbb{R}$ that we iterate to arrive at a fixed point $q\in\mathbb{R}$.
-We can see that $G$ is given by
+Additionally, the offspring generating functions \eqref{eq-cascadeprob-offspring} become independent of $\alpha$ (see Appendix \ref{apx-prob-iid}), allowing us to simplify the situation to a single generating function $G:\mathbb{R}\to\mathbb{R}$ that we iterate to arrive at a fixed point $q\in\mathbb{R}$.
+This $G$ is given by

 where $\gout$ is once again the probability generating function of the out-degree distribution $\pout$.
-And with the fixed point $q$, we then obtain the cascade probability as
+With the fixed point $q$, we obtain the cascade probability as

 We can make some observations.
 Firstly, both $\pin$ and $\pout$ affect the cascade probability, unlike the cascade size in section \ref{sec-size-iid}.
 Second, while the entire distribution of $\pout$ appears in $\gout$, this is not the case for $\pin$: Only $\pin(1)$ and the expected value $z$ are relevant.
-So the tail behavior of the in-degree distribution does not affect the cascade probability, just as we saw for the cascade size.
+So the tail behavior of the in-degree distribution does not affect the cascade probability, for the same reason as the cascade condition in section \ref{sec-size-iid}.
 Furthermore, note that increasing either $L$ or $v$ will lead to an increase of $\ptrig$.
 This corresponds to the intuitive understanding that adding more network layers opens more pathways for the spreading of cascades, as does a larger fraction of vulnerable links.